-It may not seem like it to you when your not in your stand, but in the dead still and quiet woods, the simple act of drawing your bow and having your sleeve rub against another part of your coat can be loud enough for a deer to hear, and it’s happened to me on more than one occasion.
+It may not seem like it to you when you are not in your stand, but in the dead still, and quiet woods, the simple act of drawing your bow and having your sleeve rub against another part of your coat can be loud enough for a deer to hear, and it’s happened to me on more than one occasion.

 I recommend fleece jackets, they are as silent as they come with no scratch noises when you move around.